yabbs/yabbs.github.io/README.md

 # yabbs.github.io

 ### About {#about}
-I'm a data rationalist and would-be bricoleur.
+I'm a data rationalist and bricoleur.
 This is my portfolio.

 ### Portfolio {#portfolio}